pdoup/TaxAI/tax-filer-backend/README.md

 ## AI Integration Details

--   The service in `app/services/ai_service.py` handles communication with the OpenAI API.
+-   The service in `app/services/ai_service.py` handles communication with the OpenAI API (async client).
 -   It constructs a prompt based on the user's input from the `TaxInfoInput` model.
 -   The `gpt-4-turbo` model (configurable) is used to generate tax advice.
 -   The OpenAI API key is securely managed via the `.env` file and `app.core.config.Settings`.